RileyCC56/Amazon_Vine_Analysis/README.md

 Using PySpark and performing ETL within a Amazon reviews based on Tools database we have connected the AWS RDS and pgAdmin to determine the differences.

 ## Technology Used:
-PySpark, Amazon Web Services, Python, Pandas
+PySpark, Amazon Web Services, Amazon RDS, Amazon S3, Python, Pandas

 # Results: